Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:

-- Search engines would be able to find your pages faster,
+- Google would find your posts faster,

 How To Set Up And Use WordPress Permalinks